lazyparser/gsoc2013/proposal.md

-# Implement Profile Guided Optimization in IonMonkey
+# Implement Branch Prediction in IonMonkey

 This is a draft version.
 Your comments are welcome!